dorkodu/sage/sage.md

     *(optional)* Arguments, a list of key-value pairs.
 They are no different than passing parameters to a function.
 You are providing arguments to your Sage API to specify “how” you want the data.
 They will be passed to all attribute getters *(and to the act if given in the query.)*

     > For example, let’s say you want the **`ToDo`** with the **`id`** of **`1234`**.
 If so, while you are querying you can give an **`id`** argument and set it to **`1234`**.
 On the other hand, in the resolver you would look for an id argument and fetch the User with the given id from the data source.

+## <a name="4.3">4.3</a> Schema

+Your Sage server’s data capability is defined by its data schema, which is just a list of entity types.
+That’s it.
+A list/array of all entity types you want to be available.
+Schema will be passed to Sage’s query executor.
+Any query document given to the execution engine will be run on this schema you define.

+In this section we only introduced some concepts.
+You can find more details about components of Sage in the following sections of this document.